Uber Drivers Have A New Scam That Double Fares Via Surge Pricing

 Since the news broke, Uber has released a statement on the widespread con.

 “We have taken steps to address fraudulent behavior… engaging in this behavior may result in removal,” the company said.
-However, Uber gave no advice on how passengers could avoid the higher prices.
+However, Uber gave no advice on how passengers could avoid higher prices.